All about esports – Complete guide

 The Rise of Esports

-While esports continues to be a contentious topic for some, with debates still ongoing as to whether it should be considered a “real” sport, the industry’s growth is undeniable.
-Esports has even begun to gain recognition from the International Olympic Committee, with the Olympic Virtual Series being introduced in 2021.
+Although still debated whether it qualifies as a “real” sport, esports’ growth is undeniable and even recognized by the International Olympic Committee with the Olympic Virtual Series introduced in 2021.

 Esports Game Guides